awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains.md

 ![\[Number of nodes doubling from 11 to 22 during a domain configuration change.\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/images/NodesDoubled.png)

-This temporary doubling can strain the cluster's dedicated master nodes, which suddenly have twice as many nodes to manage\.
-It is important to maintain sufficient capacity on dedicated master nodes to handle the overheard that is associated with these blue/green deployments\.
+This temporary doubling can strain the cluster's [dedicated master nodes](es-managedomains-dedicatedmasternodes.md), which suddenly have twice as many nodes to manage\.
+It is important to maintain sufficient capacity on dedicated master nodes to handle the overhead that is associated with these blue/green deployments\.

 **Important**
 You do *not* incur any additional charges during configuration changes and service maintenance\.
 You are billed only for the number of nodes that you request for your cluster\.
-For specifics, see [[ERROR] BAD/MISSING LINK TEXT](#es-managedomains-config-charges)\.
+For specifics, see [Charges for Configuration Changes](#es-managedomains-config-charges)\.

-To prevent overloading dedicated master nodes, you can monitor usage with the Amazon CloudWatch metrics\.
-For recommended maximum values, see [[ERROR] BAD/MISSING LINK TEXT](cloudwatch-alarms.md)\.
+To prevent overloading dedicated master nodes, you can [monitor usage with the Amazon CloudWatch metrics](#es-managedomains-cloudwatchmetrics)\.
+For recommended maximum values, see [Recommended CloudWatch Alarms](cloudwatch-alarms.md)\.

 ## Charges for Configuration Changes<a name="es-managedomains-config-charges"></a>

-If you change the configuration for a domain, Amazon ES creates a new cluster as described in [[ERROR] BAD/MISSING LINK TEXT](#es-managedomains-configuration-changes)\.
+If you change the configuration for a domain, Amazon ES creates a new cluster as described in [About Configuration Changes](#es-managedomains-configuration-changes)\.
 During the migration of old to new, you incur the following charges:

 + If you change the instance type, you are charged for both clusters for the first hour\.
 After the first hour, you are charged only for the new cluster\.